-New Home Sales and Prices Both Rise in Oklahoma City According to Newest Data
+New Home Prices Increase in Oklahoma City According to Newest Figures, Sales Drop

-A total of 3,338 new homes were sold during the 12 months that ended in January, up from 3,326 for the year that ended in December.
+A total of 3,356 new homes were sold during the 12 months that ended in May, down from 3,404 for the year that ended in April.

-Out of all housing closings, new home closings accounted for 15.1%.
-This is an increase on a percentage basis, as new home closings were 13.2% of total closings a year ago.
-Following a year-over-year decline in December, closings of new and existing homes also declined year-over-year in January.
+New home closings represented 10.7% of overall housing closings.
+This is a fall 13.2% of closings a year earlier.
+Following a drop in April year-over-year, closings of new and existing homes jumped year-over-year in May.

 Pricing and Mortgage Trends